-The past 18 months have been a whole new world for a lot of dogs.
+The pandemic created a whole new world for a lot of dogs.

 Lots of people got a new dog.
 Many people started working from home part or all of the time.
 Some people lost their jobs.
 Some families moved to a new home.
 All of these changes can affect how dogs feel about the safety of their home environment, and how comfortable they are being alone.

 Does your dog pace when you start getting ready to leave?
 Has she remodeled your house while you were gone?